Review possibilities of support of timeline calculation on db

 - Extending statistician does not seem viable, as even the original author does not like it very much.
 The most probable course of action is replacing the statistician analytics altogether with in-DB aggregations.

-Updated by Pavel Kácha 3 months ago
+Updated by Pavel Kácha over 1 year ago

 - To be discussed deleted (